fcrepo-exts/fcrepo-vagrant/README.md

     * Installed in karaf

+### Fedora Configuration
+WebAC authorization is enabled on this Fedora installation.
+The following three Fedora user accounts are available:
+ * user account `testuser`, with password `password1`
+ * user account `adminuser`, with password `password2`
+ * admin account `fedoraAdmin` with the password `secret3`

 ### Using the backup and restore scripts
 The scripts at the ~/backup_restore directory can be used to test backing up and restoring the Fedora repository for consistency.